apify/fingerprint-suite/apify_fingerprint_datapoints/README.md

 Fingerprint datapoints files collected by Apify and originally stored at https://github.com/apify/fingerprint-suite.
-This pacakage contains datafiles and helper functions for getting the path to the datafiles.
+This package contains datafiles and helper functions for getting the path to the datafiles.

 ## License